Fast Cash Offers for Fort Worth Houses.

 How is inherited property taxed when sold?

 State and local governments in the United States collected over $5.3 billion in revenue from estate and inheritance taxes in 2020.
-That’s a lot of taxes!
-But with laws and regulations different from state-to-state, you’ll want to do your research and contact a lawyer with knowledge and experience of taxes and estate planning as you deal with a surprise inheritance or you’re writing your own will.
+That’s substantial!
+With laws varying from state to state, it’s crucial to research and consult with a lawyer experienced in taxes and estate planning when dealing with an unexpected inheritance or creating your own will.

 State Tax Laws

-Each state has different laws regarding inheritances.
-In the case of the sale of an inherited property, states may take an estate tax, an inheritance tax, as well as a capital gains tax on your inheritance.
+Each state has different inheritance laws.
+When selling an inherited property, states may collect an estate tax, an inheritance tax, and a capital gains tax on your inheritance.
 Currently, twelve states have an estate tax, 5 have an inheritance tax, and one has both an estate and inheritance tax.

 Capital Gains Tax on Inherited Property